 ● Be patient and plan ahead – No one likes waiting in a road work zone, but remember to stay patient and do what is directed.
 If you know work is happening, plan ahead and take an alternate route.

 Contact A Georgia Car Accident Attorney

 Do you have questions regarding your rights and ability to collect compensation for your car accident?
-For car accidents in Atlanta, Cobb County, and Georgia, contact Joel Williams Law, LLC.
+For car accidents in Atlanta, Cobb County, and Georgia, contact Williams Elleby.
 Attorney Joel Williams has years of experience in car accident law.
 He offers free consultations and will help you understand your rights.